 3. Pfeiffer Winery + Richardson Park Campground

 Richardson Campground is a lovely place to unwind after taking in everything Pfeiffer has to offer.
 Dyrt Rangers rave about the extra touches offered here, like the outdoor movies that Richardson screens in the summer months and the 20+ miles of bike trails around the Fern Ridge Reservoir.
 There’s also a boat launch to give you access to the water, and a special swimming section where it’s great to cool off.
-Drinking is allowed in Lane County Parks, so slip a few favorites from Pfeiffer Winery into your backpack cooler to enjoy while you look out over the lake.
+Drinking is allowed in Lane County Parks, so slip a few favorites from Pfeiffer Winery into your cooler to enjoy while you look out over the lake.

 4. Antiquum Farm + McBee Park Campground

 One of the most unique wineries, not only in the Willamette Valley, but within the American wine sphere as a whole, is Antiquum Farm.
 The first thing you’ll notice as you approach this gem for one of their Willamette Valley wine tours is the hand-hewn farmhouse that looks as if it came straight out of the French countryside.
 As you walk up the driveway, a flock of geese runs up to the fence to great you.
 If it feels like you’ve stepped into a private home, it’s because Antiquum’s founder, Stephen Hagen, built the farmhouse himself for his young family years ago.
 In recent years, their respite has been converted into an event space where tastings and special dinners are hosted.